octimot/StoryToolkitAI/README.md

 Currently, the tool gets stuck as it waits a reply from the Resolve API, while Resolve is playing back, but it gets un-stuck as soon as the playhead stops moving.
 This will be fixed in a future update soon.

+### Hallucinations during audio silence
+In some cases, on chunks of audio that are silent, Whisper sometimes writes phrases that aren't there.
+This is a known issue, and we'll code a workaround soon.

+### Timecode issues with 23.976 timelines
+A bug in the Resolve API which sometimes reports 23.976 fps as 23fps creates a bunch of issues mainly for operations that use timecode (transcript to playhead navigation, adding markers at the precise frame etc.).
+Unfortunately, this can only be fixed by Blackmagic within Resolve itself (fingers crossed for an update?)

 ### Please report any other issues
 As mentioned, the tool is in a super raw state of development.
 We use it every day in our editing workflow, but some issues might escape us.
 Please report anything weird that you notice and we'll look into it.